From And Just Like That To Bottoms: Why Plaid Is Film & TV's Go-To Look Right Now

-In the second season of And Just Like That..., an unexpected troupe of supporting players popped up to enhance the storyline.
-No, I am not talking about the exes or the much-anticipated Samantha Jones (Kim Cattrall) cameo — instead, it was the plaids, tartans, and checks prints that caught my attention.
-“Plaid is the new black,” quips Molly Rogers, who co-costume designs the Sex and the City sequel series with Danny Santiago, when I ask the reason behind including the fall-forward fashion trend throughout the 11-episode series.
+In the second season of And Just Like That, an unexpected troupe of supporting players popped up to enhance the storyline.
+No, I am not talking about the exes or the much-anticipated Samantha Jones (Kim Cattrall) cameo — instead, it was the plaids, tartans, and check prints that caught my attention.
+“Plaid is the new black,” quips Molly Rogers, who co-costume designs the Sex and the City sequel series with Danny Santiago, when I ask the reason behind including the autumn-forward fashion trend throughout the 11-episode series.

 AdvertisementADVERTISEMENT

-For raunchy comedy Bottoms, costume designer Eunice Jera Lee likewise included plaid while referencing looks from the ‘90s and early-aughts teen films.
+For raunchy comedy Bottoms (which is likely to drop onto Australian streaming later in the year), costume designer Eunice Jera Lee likewise included plaid while referencing looks from the ‘90s and early-aughts teen films.
 On the first day of senior year, best friends Brittany (Kaia Gerber) and Isabel (Havana Rose Liu) nod to Clueless’s Cher Horowitz (Alicia Silverstone) in a yellow plaid Maje top and a sunny argyle knit by Glamorous, respectively.
 In the scene, the duo’s coordinating patterns establish them as the cool clique.
 “In all these Y2K films, whenever there was a girl group, they were all very uniform,” says Lee, quoting the famous line from 2004’s Mean Girls: “On Wednesdays we wear pink.”

 In Only Murders in the Building, a mélange of plaids, windowpane checks and tartans have adorned the murder comedy since 2021.
 The motif conjures imagery of classic detectives, like Sherlock Holmes’ houndstooth hat and Nancy Drew’s school uniform skirt.
 “It's a very versatile pattern,” says the show’s Emmy-nominated costume designer Dana Covarrubias, who also likens the grid-like print to the windows of the titular Manhattan high-rise.